 3. Investment/Business Properties Only

-You can only use a 1031 exchange on investment or business properties– not your residential.
+You can only use a 1031 exchange on investment or business properties– not your residential property.
 While there are ways around this, for a single-family home that you use as your primary residence, using the 1031 exchange is a no-go.

 4. No “Boot” Allowed